ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 **Note:** Linux kernel version can be checked with command `uname -r`.

 Just like with SPI, to enable UART upon booting Raspberry Pi, add `enable_uart=1` at the end of the same file.
-The commented line of code should be uncommented if we want to enable more than one communication channel, in this case, we could have `can0` and `can1`.
-Connections between the components must be established, what will be explained in the following sections.
+The commented line of code should be uncommented if we want to enable more than one communication channel, in this case, we could have `can0` and `can1` to communicate over CAN ( connections between the components will be explained later).
 Afterwards, it is useful to check if MCP2515 CAN controller is succesfully initialized, especially if we plan to work with both channels:
 ```
 dmesg | grep can
 [   39.846066] mcp251x spi0.1 can0: MCP2515 successfully initialized.